Thanks for taking the time to get to know me better!

 My mother is Lisa Scottoline.
 She’s a bestselling author, my best friend, and my hero.
 Growing up, I watched my mother persevere through a divorce, financial difficulty, a career change, and a first novel that never got published.
 I then had the privilege of watching her writing career take off and change our lives.
 We have been through a lot together and we’ve always been close, but she’s never pressured me to follow in her footsteps.
 The fact that I share her passion for writing is a coincidence, that I have the courage to try was all her.

-Together, my mother and I write a weekly humor column in The Philadelphia Inquirer called "Chick Wit."
-I contribute once a month to offer a younger perspective on our wacky family and life in general, and if you aren't an Inquirer subscriber, you can find a selection of my columns here.
+Together, my mother and I write a weekly humor column in The Philadelphia Inquirer called “Chick Wit.”
+I contribute once a month to offer a younger perspective on our wacky family and life in general, and if you aren’t an Inquirer subscriber, you can find a selection of my columns here.
 The column has been published as a series of collections of essays.
-The first and the second, Why My Third Husband Will Be a Dog, and My Nest Isn't Empty, It Just Has More Closet Space, have some of my essays but not my name on it.
-The third, fourth, fifth, and sixth, Best Friends, Occasional Enemies, Meet Me at Emotional Baggage Claim, Have a Nice Guilt Trip, and Does This Beach Make Me Look Fat?, have my name on the cover!
-Hopefully it won't be the last time they cram all those letters on a book cover.
+The first and the second, Why My Third Husband Will Be a Dog, and My Nest Isn’t Empty, It Just Has More Closet Space, have some of my essays but not my name on it.
+The third, fourth, fifth, sixth, seventh, and eighth, Best Friends, Occasional Enemies, Meet Me at Emotional Baggage Claim, Have a Nice Guilt Trip, Does This Beach Make Me Look Fat?, I Need A Lifeguard Everywhere But The Pool, and I See Life Through Rosé-Colored Glasses have my name on the cover!
+Hopefully it won’t be the last time they cram all those letters on a book cover.

 Currently, I live in New York City with my dog, Pip.
-When I'm not writing, I'm probably taking cell phone pictures of Pip and marveling at how cute he is, so if you want to see those, he has his very own page here.
-I am working on a novel, and I'll update you on my progress here.
+When I’m not writing, I’m probably taking cell phone pictures of Pip and marveling at how cute he is, so if you want to see those, there are plenty of photos on my Instagram account.
+I am working on a novel, and I’ll update you on my progress on this page!